-Take, for example, a versatile road trainer capable of most runs.
-Here, the Reebok Floatride Forever Energy is a good example.
+Take, for example, a versatile road trainer that is capable of most runs.
+The Saucony Ride 13 is a good example.
 You can wear them for fast runs, slow runs, unpaved gravel roads, packed trails, or even marathons.

 Likewise, there are many trail shoes with do-it-all versatility.
-The uppers in both the shoe categories have a secure fit.
-However, trail exteriors differ by being non-elastic and having protective overlays.
+The uppers in both categories require a secure fit.
+However, the trail shoe exteriors differ by being non-elastic and having protective overlays.

-‘Technical’ road shoes are primarily designed for racing and fast running times.
-These could be low-profile racing flats or newer designs such as the Nike Vaporfly.
+‘Technical’ road shoes are specifically designed for racing and fast running times.
+These could be low-profile racing flats or newer designs such as the Nike Alphafly.
 The uppers tend to run narrow for a superior level of lock-down during speed runs.

-There’s a parallel in the trail running world as well – at least in spirit.
-For technical trail running is a lot more than just speed; unless you’re racing, it is less about the pace and more about the engaging experience that it is.
+There are parallels in the trail running shoe world too.
+Technical trail running is more than mere speed; unless you’re racing, it is less about the pace and more about the engaging experience that it is.

 And there’s no single definition of what that term means – a lot depends on the terrain and/or the weather.

 That said, all technical trails present a high level of difficulty due to their uneven surfaces consisting of rocks and/or roots.
-After considering variables such as dust/mud, ice, snow, and the occasional stream crossing, the level of ‘technical’ is dialed up by a few notches.
+After considering variables such as dust/mud, ice, snow, and the occasional stream crossing, the level of ‘technical’ increases by a few degrees.

 It is common for technical trails to have steep uphill and downhill sections, both of which have different requirements for running shoes.
 Your running speed is a lot higher downhill and you’re constantly scanning the surface for good landing spots between the roots and loose rocks.
 This is a high speed, high foot cadence activity.